danjac/radiofeed-app/README.md

 ### Updating dependencies

-For quick updates just run
+To update backend, frontend and development dependencies, just run the `upgrade.sh` script:

 ```bash
 ./upgrade.sh
 ```

-You can then run tests and commit any changes.
+After testing updates you can then commit these to the repo.